 WhileCO2 levels in other sectors are falling, emissions from car and air traffic are actually rising.
 Four out of five people in Germany would like to have fewer cars - this was already shown by the Federal Environment Agency's "Study on Environmental Awareness" in 2016.
 Results from 2018 show that the importance of environmental and climate protection has risen further: 80 percent of people, for example, would like safe cycle paths and more bicycle parking facilities for commuting by pedelec - without sweating to work including a fitness programme in the fresh air.
 Thanks to pedelecs, 20 to 30 kilometres to work and even inclines are no problem.

 With this station wagon, at least the second car can become superfluous.
-After all, cars stand around unused 23 out of every 24 hours in this country.
+After all, cars in this country stand around unused for an average of 23 out of 24 hours.
 Expensive fun.
 A little calculation by Stiftung Warentest: With less than 10,000 annual kilometres, car sharing is cheaper than owning a car.
 You save on MOT, insurance, taxes, maintenance and repairs.
 Further information is available here: www.carsharing.de